QB3/CLaR/README.rst

 |image0|

 This package implements the CLaR alorithm, a fast algorithm to handle sparse linear regression with heteroscedastic noise, see:
 Bertrand, Q., Massias, M., Gramfort, A., & Salmon, J. (2019).
-Concomitant Lasso with Repetitions (CLaR): beyond averaging multiple realizations of heteroscedastic noise. arXiv preprint arXiv:1902.02509.
+Handling correlated and repeated measurements with the smoothed Multivariate square-root Lasso. arXiv preprint arXiv:1902.02509.

 It also implements a variation of the MRCE algorithm with a L21 penalization on the regression coefficient Beta, and which take in account the repetitions see
 Rothman, A. J., Levina, E., & Zhu, J. (2010).
 Sparse multivariate regression with covariance estimation.
 Journal of Computational and Graphical Statistics, 19(4), 947-962.